Pests

 2. 2

 Apply a Bti drench (Bacillus thuringiensis israelensis, available as Mosquito Dunks dissolved in water) to address existing larvae in the soil.
 Use this solution in place of the next regular watering.
-Repeat once 14 days later.
+Repeat once 14 days later to catch the next generation hatching from eggs laid before the first treatment.

 3. 3